-i.
+- a.
+Dino-Lite: - i.
 This product is small fluorescence microscope where each type of microscope has a specific wavelength and filter designed for specific fluorophores.
-They are not ideal for FRET since fret requires the use of two fluorophores.

-b.
-Lumascope 620:
+They are not ideal for FRET since fret requires the use of two fluorophores. - b.
+Lumascope 620: - i.

-i.
 This product is for professional use.
 It can be used for a variety of fluorescence microscopy techniques.
-It is expensive due to its broad capabilities c.
-3D Printed OPN Scope i.
+It is expensive due to its broad capabilities - c.
+3D Printed OPN Scope - i.
 This device uses 3D printing to make the outer shell, drawer for the fluorescence filter tude, and tube that holds the eyepiece and light source.
-A 3D printed device allows the capability to modify the structural parts of the microscope, in addition to making the device extremely cheap to fabricate as compared to customized part manufactured from different companies.
+A 3D printed device allows the capability to modify the structural parts of the microscope, in addition to making the device extremely cheap to fabricate as compared to customized part manufactured from different companies. - d.
+Nighsea: - i.

-d.
-Nighsea:

-- i.
 This product converts a Stereo microscope into a simple fluorescence microscope.
 Using an attachable filter and an external light source the microscope can detect light from fluorophores.
 The lens are designed for specific fluorophores and is not ideal for FRET. - D. Customer: Human biochemistry lab (BMC 504) instructor and students.
-Future potential for other teaching labs to incorporate our design but their own sets of filters.